 Mathews County man wins medical malpractice case after suffering severe heart attack

 HAMPTON — A Mathews County man who had a severe heart attack months after being given Advil to treat his heart condition landed a $25 million verdict on Thursday from a jury in Hampton Circuit Court.
-According to the law firm that represented him, it’s the largest ever medical malpractice verdict in Virginia and the largest personal inury verdict ever handed down in Hampton.
+According to the law firm that represented him, it’s one of the largest ever medical malpractice verdicts in Virginia and the largest personal inury verdict ever handed down in Hampton.
 But the verdict against Riverside Health System and one of its cardiologists won’t stand.
 It’s expected to be reduced to less than a tenth of the original amount because of a state law that caps medical malpractice damages in Virginia at $2 million.

 It was January 2010 when Christopher Denton, then 37, had a sudden onset of chest pain that radiated to his jaw and left arm, according to his attorney, Jason Konvicka of the Richmond law firm of Allen, Allen, Allen & Allen, who tried the case with Malcolm McConnell, another lawyer with the firm.
 After initially being treated at Riverside’s Walter Reed Hospital in Gloucester, Denton was transferred to Riverside Regional Medical Center in Newport News.
 A cardiologist, Dr. Edward Chu, examined the results of tests into whether arteries near Denton’s heart might be blocked.
 Konvicka said Chu diagnosed Denton with a mild infection of his heart that could be treated with over-the-counter medication, and that his coronary arteries were normal and clear of any disease.
 But three months later, Denton suffered a massive heart attack.